pbprasad99/algorithmic_pareto/docs/Algorithms/Array_Partitioning/Hoare.md

          l r           Iter 5 : 1  comparisons
          lr            Iter 6 : 0  comparisons
     ```
+The Hoare partition, after performing r-l+1 comparisons, would return the rightmost position for each call recursive call to quickselect. r would reduce linearly until it meets l, thus giving a quadratic running time!

 Number of comparisons = SUM([1.....n]) = n(n+1)/2 = (n*2 + n ) /2
 Therefore, Complexity is O(n^2)  in this case.